CENTRAL AND EASTERN EUROPEAN CHAMBER OF COMMERCE (SINGAPORE)

 12 DUTIES AND POWERS OF THE BOARD AND OFFICE‑BEARERS

-12.4 The President shall chair all General and Board Meetings and shall be responsible for the proper conduct of business at these meetings.
-He/she shall also represent CEEC in its dealings with third parties.
+The President shall chair all General and Board Meetings and shall be responsible for the proper conduct of business at these meetings.
+The President shall also represent CEEC in its dealings with third parties.
 The President shall appoint the Executive Director of CEEC.

-12.7 The Treasurer shall retain all funds collected, and disburse all monies on behalf of the CEEC and shall keep an account of all monetary transactions, and shall be responsible for their correctness.
-He/she shall issue and sign receipts, vouchers and other related documents for money received on behalf of CEEC; render such financial reports or statements to be submitted at each Board Meeting and at the Annual General Meeting; deposit all money and other valuables belonging to the CEEC in such bank or banks as may be designated or approved by the Board except a certain cash amount, which shall be fixed by the Board on behalf of CEEC from time to time to meet petty cash expenses.
-The Treasurer may be assisted and delegate some or all the above from time to time to a designated person with the President’s prior consent.
+The Treasurer shall retain all funds collected, and disburse all monies on behalf of the CEEC and shall keep an account of all monetary transactions, and shall be responsible for their correctness.
+He/she shall issue and sign receipts, vouchers and other related documents for money received on behalf of CEEC; render such financial reports or statements to be submitted at each Board Meeting and at the AGM; deposit all money and other valuables belonging to the CEEC in such bank or banks as may be designated or approved by the Board except a certain cash amount, which shall be fixed by the Board on behalf of CEEC from time to time to meet petty cash expenses.
+The Treasurer may be assisted and delegate some or all the above from time-to-time to a designated person (e.g., Executive Director) with the President’s prior consent.

 13 THE EXECUTIVE DIRECTOR

 CEEC shall have an Executive Director, whom the President will select, appoint, and remove at his/her discretion.
 The Executive Director shall be a full-time employee, barred from other commercial activities and from becoming a Member of CEEC.